zmcs/Sigmund/README.md

 ## SmolLM2–135M.py
-Reads the prompts from `prompts.txt` and runs them through the chosen model (defined in X).
+Reads the prompts from `prompts.txt` and runs them through the chosen model (currently using SmolLM2-135M).

 For each neuron, it keeps the peak activation across all tokens in the prompt.
 It outputs a .npz with the following info for each prompt: